 As a media program lead, you may experience an instance where you need to hand off a video shoot to a colleague to execute.
 When the scenario arises, please follow the steps below to ensure a smooth transition:

-Step 1: Work with the faculty and your colleagues to determine available dates for filming.
-How you accomplish this task is entirely up to you; however, I have found Doodle Poll to be extremely helpful in determining dates for multiple across multiple campuses.
+- Step 1: Work with the faculty and your colleagues to determine available dates for filming.
+How you go about accomplishing this task is entirely up to you.

-- When corresponding via email with the instructor about the video shoot, courtesy copy the lead videographer.
+- When corresponding with the instructor on the video shoot, cc the lead videographer.

 - Use the meeting invite to include as much information as necessary for the lead videographer to succeed.
-This information may consist of aesthetic treatments, schedules, studio preparation time, scripts, faculty info, etc.
+This information may consist of aesthetic treatments, schedules, scripts, faculty info, etc.

 - When scheduling time for the video shoot, it is a best practice to overestimate the time needed.
-Please factor studio setup and teardown into this equation
+Also, include a buffer for studio setup.

 Published on June 07, 2022 at 5:55:36 pm CDT.
 Last modified on June 07, 2022 at 5:59:09 pm CDT.